rd-kainos/defra-identity-hapi-plugin/readme.md

 Please note that the codebase conforms to the [Jaavascript Standard Style](https://standardjs.com/).

-Please make sure to run `npm run test` before opening any pull requests.
+Please make sure to run `npm test` before opening any pull requests.

 ## License